AdobeDocs/analytics.en/help/implement/js-implementation/appmeasure-mjs-pagecode.md

 >
 >Configuration variables should be set above the *`doPlugins`* function.

-For new implementations, you can paste the following global configuration code at the beginning of [!DNL AppMeasurement.js] to get started:
+For new implementations, you can paste the following global configuration code at the beginning of AppMeasurement.js to get started:

 ```js
 //initialize AppMeasurement